bradleycorrigan/11ty-site/src/posts/python-loops.md

 title: Python Loops
 ---

 I've shared these notes with people multiple times so I'm making them public to make them easier to point to.
-I'll also link some cheatsheets and resources that I find useful.

 # What is a loop
 A loop is a section of code that repeats instructions over and over, usually until a condition is met.
 For example, until a variable is larger than `X`